Orofacial Pain: Diagnosis and Management

 The Objectives of this course are for the participant to be able to:

-- Differentially diagnose the most common orofacial pains seen in a general dental practice
+- Differentially diagnose the most common orofacial pain seen in a general dental practice

 - Discuss the armamentarium needed to diagnose and treat conditions by injection